 Having a call answering service handle these tasks boosts employee productivity dramatically.
 What’s more, it frees employees to focus on more critical tasks, like helping customers or clients with issues or questions.

-Our blog post on answering service pricing goes into more detail on this subject.
+Our blog post on answering service cost, we go into more detail on this subject.
 Generally speaking, your answering service costs should range between $0.10 per minute or call, up to $1.00+ for specialized services.

 But be careful with pricing.
 Some companies opt for the cheapest service possible.
 Others overpay.
-Both approaches hurt a company.
+Both approaches hurt the company.